Discover the paths in Scouting in Michigan for boys and girls ages 5-20.

-Scouting is a term that describes all of the programs provided by Scouting America for both boys and girls ages 5-20.
 Scouting teaches youth to confront any challenge with whole hearts and clear minds—to live their lives without regret, never back down, and do their very best!
-Through the Scouting America programs, Scouts learn a variety of skills that prepare them to confront challenges through their life.
+Starting from a Scout’s first meeting, Scouts learn a variety of skills that prepare them to confront challenges through their lives and that are useful in daily life.
+Campouts and adventures help create confident youth, lifelong memories, and lasting friendships.

 Discovery is at the heart of Scouting.
 Whether it’s a campout, derby car race, or hike on the trail, we believe every adventure helps us uncover a little more about ourselves.
 We build the foundations for humility and compassion—strengthening character through actions—to prepare youth for a lifetime of leadership.